skzkesh/Speech-to-Text-Unity/README.md

-<h1 align="left">Speech to Text Project with Unity and Hugging Face API</h1>
+<h1 align="left">English Speech to Text Project with Unity and Hugging Face API</h1>
 <h2 align="left">Introduction</h2>

-**Speech-to-Text Game** is a game that challenges players to pronounce English words displayed on the screen correctly.
+**English Speech-to-Text Game** is a game that challenges players to pronounce English words displayed on the screen correctly.
 The objective is to collect as many points as possible within a 1-minute timeframe by accurately pronouncing the words. <br>

 The game features a diverse set of Unity-based components, including: <br>
   **1. Countdown Timer**: A dynamic timer that keeps track of the 1-minute gameplay session. <br>
   **2. Point Collection**: A scoring system that rewards players for correctly pronouncing the displayed words. <br>
-  **3. Loudness Detection**: The game utilizes the user's microphone input to assess the volume and accuracy of their pronunciation. <br>
+  **3. Loudness Detection**: A scalling system that utilizes the user's microphone input to assess the volume or loudness of their pronunciation. <br>
   **4. Data Integration**: The game reads word data from a CSV file, allowing for the inclusion of a wide range of vocabulary. <br>

-The project leverages the powerful Hugging Face API for the speech-to-text mechanism, which converts the user's spoken words into text for comparison with the displayed word.
-Additionally, the game utilizes the Bayat Games Free Platform Game Assets from the Unity Asset Store, providing a visually appealing and polished user experience. <br>
+The project leverages the powerful <a href="https://huggingface.co/docs/api-inference/index">Hugging Face API</a> for the speech-to-text mechanism, which converts the user's spoken words into text for comparison with the displayed word.
+Additionally, the game utilizes the Bayat Games Free Platform Game Assets from the <a href="https://assetstore.unity.com/packages/tools/physics/toolkit-for-unity-physics-ballistics-251081?gad_source=1&gclid=Cj0KCQjw5ea1BhC6ARIsAEOG5pyoGVv7wbTSFS42X5oFFCBhgwlItt63W9zut3B7eR-9AsIKlJ4dpJYaAgttEALw_wcB">Unity Asset Store</a>, providing a visually appealing and polished user experience. <br>

 <h2 align="left">Table of Content</h2>
 <ul>